bigskysoftware/htmx/www/docs.md

 * `htmx:validation:failed` - called when `checkValidity()` returns false, indicating an invalid input
 * `htmx:validation:halted` - called when a request is not issued due to validation errors.
 Specific errors may be found in the `event.detail.errors` object

+Non-form elements do not validate before they make requests by default, but you can enable validation by setting the [`hx-validate`](/attributes/hx-validate) attribute to "true".

 ### Validation Example